AY2324S2-CS2103T-T17-4/tp/docs/UserGuide.md

 FnBuddy data is stored in the hard disk automatically after any command that changes the data.
 Rest assured, there is no need to save manually.

+## Pages
+There are 3 main pages in the application:
+1. **Main Page** - This page shows all the contacts in the application.
+You can view the details of each contact by clicking on the contact.
+2. **Payroll Page** - This page shows the payroll of all employees for a given date range.
+You can view the details of each contact by clicking on the contact.
+3. **Schedule Page** - This page shows the schedule of all employees for a given date.
+You can view the details of each contact by clicking on the contact.

 ## Known issues